-“A Walk” is a conceptual psycho-geographical survey that visually maps the interior and external environment that I traverse to produce a non-traditional narrative.
-A narrative mechanism that is mobile, interactive and open-ended.
-A continuous and transient space with no beginning, middle or end, that yields stills, moving images and an assemblage of three dimensional objects from found things I pick up on my “path”.
-Found things could be sound, it could be video, it could be torn discarded material, a stick or a leaf.
+“A Walk” is a psycho-geographical survey that visually maps an interior cartography from the external environment that I traverse.
+“A Walk” is a narrative mechanism that is mobile and open-ended, with no beginning, middle or end, that yields stills, moving images and an assemblage of found objects I sculpt together from objects I pick up on my “path”.
+Found things could be sound, it could be video, it could be torn photographs, discarded material, a stick or a leaf.

 2018 - In progress.
 Photographs, collages, sound, video, sculpture The project was supported by an Open Society Foundation Moving Walls grant.